EPA is proposing to attack sound science and clean air protections.

 - Simply redacting patients' names is not enough to protect privacy.
 Even if some patient information is redacted, EPA's proposal would still require enough data points to be made public—such as age, occupation, race and location—that individuals could still be identified.

-EPA's proposal would block new efforts to clean up pollution and protect health.
+EPA's proposals would block new efforts to clean up pollution and protect health.

 - Polluters and their allies have tried for decades to undermine the use of key studies that show that air pollution causes premature death to inform policy and drive the cleanup of dirty diesel trucks, power plants and factories.

-- Thousands of lives are saved each year because EPA has been able to use the best science, but more work must be done and this proposal would block progress.
+- Thousands of lives are saved each year because EPA has been able to use the best science, but more work must be done and EPA's efforts would block progress.

 EPA's proposed rule to censor science would blind the agency to the true health costs of air pollution, leading to policies that fail to protect the public.